 But social connections provide all sorts of benefits that either directly or indirectly impact on our PhD completion.
-You might meet someone who can help you with a specific problem in your PhD, or just an hour chatting with a close friend gives you the confidence to tackle a difficult part of your PhD.
+You might meet someone who can help you with a specific problem in your PhD.
+You might meet a future employer at a networking event.
+Or you might just spend an hour chatting with a close friend who gives you the confidence to tackle a difficult part of your PhD.